'I can't afford to get a bus to work every day'

 Gosport mum calls for lower bus fares to help 'left-behind' town

-A Gosport mum who’s son uses a wheelchair has described the challenges the family face getting around town without a car.
+A Gosport mum whose son uses a wheelchair has described the challenges she faces getting around town without a car.

-Jo Witcher uses the bus to get to work, but says she can't always afford the fares and walks instead.
-She is calling on councillors to cut bus fares, ahead of local elections on the 6 May.
+Jo Witcher uses the bus to get to work, but said she cannot always afford the fare and so walks instead.

 How do Hampshire councils spend your money?